-We'll study of the geometry of functions of several variables, broadly referred to as mathematical analysis.
-This will include differentiation, integration, and rigorous proofs of analogues of the classical theorems of calculus in a broad setting.
-The plan is to work through Spivak's Calculus on manifolds, using Munkres' Analysis on manifolds as a guide.
+We'll study functions of several variables, broadly referred to as mathematical analysis.
+This will include differentiation, integration, and rigorous proofs of the classical theorems of calculus in a broad setting.
+The plan is to work through Pugh’s Real mathematical analysis.
 One of the central goals of the course is to introduce you to abstract mathematical thinking.
 Emphasis will be placed on careful reasoning and on learning to understand and construct proofs.
 Prerequisites: any of Math 23a, 25a, 55a.
-Many students find 25b more difficult than 25a, so if you took 25a, I would recommend taking 25b only if you got B- or above.

 Math Night (collaborative homework session): Monday 8-10pm, Leverett House Dining Hall (more info)

 Monday: (Davis) 8-10p in Leverett dining hall (math night)

 Wednesday: (Bena) 10:30-11:30a in SC 530, (Laura) 9-10 in Lowell dining hall

 Thursday: (Yu-Wei) 3-4 in SC 232, (Beckham) 8:30-10p in Lowell dining hall

 Important dates (see also here)

 Registration deadline: Fri, Feb 1

 Midterm 1: Fri, March 1, due at 11:59pm

 Midterm 2: Fri, April 12, due at 11:59pm